RedisGrafana/grafana-redis-datasource/README.md

 redis://redis-server:6379/0
 ```

-### Build Data Source
+### How to build Data Source

-To learn step by step how to build Redis Data Source from scratch and register in new or existing Grafana please take a look at [BUILD](https://github.com/RedisTimeSeries/grafana-redis-datasource/blob/master/BUILD.md) instructions.
+To learn how to build Redis Data Source from scratch and register in new or existing Grafana please take a look at [BUILD](https://github.com/RedisTimeSeries/grafana-redis-datasource/blob/master/BUILD.md) instructions.

 ## Getting Started